jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/008_survey.md

 ## Typical visibility-logic example

 For this situation, we create a customer satisfaction survey.
+If the user indicates via a survey item that a service was "poor", we want to trigger a text input to appear so that we can collect additional information on how to improve in that area of service.

+We create a survey group and three survey inputs:

+* Friendliness of staff
+* Response time for service inquiries
+* Quality of solution to my problem

-The survey has three survey options, created with a local list, describing the quality of service:
+We create three survey options via a local list.
+These options describe the quality of service:

 * `opt1` :  poor
 * `opt2` :  average
 * `opt3` :  good

-If the user selects "poor", we want to trigger a text input to appear so that we can collect additional information on how to improve in that area of service.

-We create a survey group, a list with our three options, and three survey inputs:

-* Friendliness of staff
-* Response time for service inquiries
-* Quality of solution to my problem
+We add a visibility rule to a text field inside the survey group that will appear on the filling side if a user selects `opt1: poor` and to describe "Staff Friendliness".

-**Visibility rule**: `survey1 = "opt1"`
+**Text input**: "Please tell us how we can improve our staff friendliness" **Visibility rule**: `survey1 = "opt1"`

 On the Composer side: